mrpjevans/wozzit/docs/msgref.md

 #### Message.send(_to_)

-Not usng a server instance?
+Not using a server instance?
 This shortcut allows you to send the current message to another server. _to_ must be the full URL including port.
 Returns a _requests_ response object.

 ### Examples